chandreshsutariya/KANBAN-The_task_management_application/readme.md

 note: if you have different command to call python terminal than `py`, like `python`, `python3`, use it instead of `py` in all above commands.

 # **API Documentetion**
-For the API trial, there is `.yaml` file is there in the root folder.
+For the API trial, there is `.yaml` file in the root folder.

-Please follow the following steps for the trial of APIs.
+Please follow the following steps to open .yaml file if you are new to it.

 1. Download `insomnia`.

 2. Run the application - check out the first secion of this file for this.

-3. load the file - `Kanban_API_Documentation_2022-08-31` to application, you can do this by just drag the file and drop in the `insomnia` application.
+3. load the file - `Kanban_API_Documentation_2022-08-31.yaml` to application.